Grippers

 PX4 gripper support is tied to the package delivery feature, which must be enabled and configured in order to be able to use a gripper.

-function to the to the output port where the gripper is connected.
-For example, the image below assigns Gripper
+This is done by assigning the `Gripper` function to the to the output port where the gripper is connected.
+For example, the image below assigns `Gripper` to the PWM AUX5 output.

 It is important for package delivery that the gripper has time to release before progressing to subsequent waypoints.
 For grippers that do not provide sensor-based feedback of their state, which is most of them, a configurable timeout is used to signal when the gripper *should* have opened or closed.